 - Increased nutrient levels —> increased algae growth

 - Wave action impacts macrophyte distribution, species composition, and growth rates

-- Degraded wetlands can lead to a loss in water quality, increased algae growth, and impairment/reduction of acquatic species
+- Degraded wetlands can lead to a loss in water quality, increased algae growth, and impairment/reduction of aquatic species

 History of Ecozone Buoys on Lake Wawasee

 - 1995: IDNR developed a non-rule policy on “Wetland Conservation Guidelines”